pitt500/OnlineStoreTCA/README.md

                 return .none
             }
         }
-    )
+    }
 }
 ```

-For information about network requests in TCA, check out this [video](https://youtu.be/sid-zfggYhQ?list=PLHWvYoDHvsOVo4tklgLW1g7gy4Kmk4kjw&t=144) explaining async requests, and this other [video](https://youtu.be/j2qymM6i9n4) configuring a real web API call.
+> To learn more about network requests in TCA, I recommend watching this insightful [video](https://youtu.be/sid-zfggYhQ?list=PLHWvYoDHvsOVo4tklgLW1g7gy4Kmk4kjw&t=144) that explains asynchronous requests.
+Additionally, you can refer to this informative [video](https://youtu.be/j2qymM6i9n4) that demonstrates the configuration of a real web API call, providing practical insights into the process.

 ## Testing